Nextome/nextome.github.io/docs/Web APIs/web-apis.md

 ﻿---
-title: Web APIs
+title: REST APIs
 hide:
   - footer
 ---

-# Web APIs
+# REST APIs

 !!! warning "Prerequisites"
     Before reading this document, it is recommended that you read the documents:

       - The two technologies and the tools.
       - Fundamental definitions.